apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 The code example shows several things:

 * ``__init__`` and ``serialize`` are written as a pair.
-The trigger is instantiated once when it is submitted by the operator as part of its deferral request, then serialized and re-instantiated on any *triggerer* process that runs the trigger.
+The trigger is instantiated once when it is submitted by the operator as part of its deferral request, then serialized and re-instantiated on any triggerer process that runs the trigger.
 * The ``run`` method is declared as an ``async def``, as it *must* be asynchronous, and uses ``asyncio.sleep`` rather than the regular ``time.sleep`` (because that would block the process).
 * When it emits its event it packs ``self.moment`` in there, so if this trigger is being run redundantly on multiple hosts, the event can be de-duplicated.

 Triggers can be as complex or as simple as you want, provided they meet the design constraints.
-They can run in a highly-available fashion, and are auto-distributed among hosts running the *triggerer*.
+They can run in a highly-available fashion, and are auto-distributed among hosts running the triggerer.
 We encourage you to avoid any kind of persistent state in a trigger.
 Triggers should get everything they need from their ``__init__``, so they can be serialized and moved around freely.

 If you are new to writing asynchronous Python, be very careful when writing your ``run()`` method.
 Python's async model means that code can block the entire process if it does not correctly ``await`` when it does a blocking operation.
 Airflow attempts to detect process blocking code and warn you in the triggerer logs when it happens.
 You can enable extra checks by Python by setting the variable ``PYTHONASYNCIODEBUG=1`` when you are writing your trigger to make sure you're writing non-blocking code.
 Be especially careful when doing filesystem calls, because if the underlying filesystem is network-backed, it can be blocking.